 After the surrender, it was reported the Green Mountain Boys began to loot the possessions of the British soldiers.
 They broke into the fort’s casks of rum and it became “party time.”
 They proceeded to celebrate their victory and live up to their reputation as a rowdy, rough and tumble bunch of frontiersmen.
 Perhaps possessing a bit more civility, it is described that Arnold attempted to restore some order to this rowdy bunch of celebrants; at times under threat to his life and health.

 This was “America’s First Victory” in the Revolutionary War.
 It was a major triumph; accomplished without casualties.
-This capture of Fort Ticonderoga supplied the Americans with a large collection of artillery reported to include 78 cannon, 3 howitzers, 6 mortars and supplies of cannon balls, powder and flints; all armaments that the Americans had in short supply.
-Once word was out, this triumph boosted the morale of the rebel Patriots.
+This capture of Fort Ticonderoga supplied the Americans with a large collection of artillery reported to include 78 cannons, 3 howitzers, 6 mortars and supplies of cannon balls, powder and flints; all armaments that the Americans had in short supply.
+Once the word was out, this triumph boosted the morale of the rebel Patriots.
 Americans now had a substantial supply of artillery and had gained control over the potential British invasion route from Canada.
 Eager to have the spotlight, Ethan Allen stepped forward to claim all credit.
 Many saw him as a hero.
 Benedict Arnold did not receive equal recognition.
 This may have begun igniting some of his resentment for the Patriotic Cause.
-However he did press forward to achieve many significant victories for Americans throughout the revolution.
+However, he did press forward to achieve many significant victories for Americans throughout the revolution.

 Experience a bit of history for yourself

 Learn more about Arnold’s activities along the Adirondack Coast during the Revolutionary War.
-Follow his foot prints at Fort Ticonderoga and Crown Point State Historic Site.
+Follow his footprints at Fort Ticonderoga and Crown Point State Historic Site.
 While enjoying the “blue highway” of Lake Champlain and taking in the surrounding scenic beauty, send a thank you to all American heroes for the freedom we have today.